MicroEJ/docs/ApplicationDeveloperGuide/runtime.rst

 Memory model
 ------------

-MicroEJ Runtime comply with the standard Java Memory Model.
+MicroEJ Runtime complies with the standard Java Memory Model.
 For more details, have a look to this great article:
 `Java Memory Model
  <https://jenkov.com/tutorials/java-concurrency/java-memory-model.html>`_.